Welcome & Overview

 - With a myeloablative transplant, you’ll get high doses of chemotherapy with or without radiation.
 These treatments aim to kill your cancer, but they’ll also kill (myeloablate) all the stem cells in your bone marrow.
 The donor stem cells will then replace the ones killed by the treatment.
 This type of treatment is very intense and isn’t right for everyone.

 - With a nonmyeloablative transplant, you’ll get lower doses of chemotherapy with or without lower doses of radiation.
 You’ll also take medications to weaken your immune system.
 The goal of this approach is to weaken your immune system enough to let the donor stem cells take over and make a new immune system that will fight the cancer.

-Your doctor will consider many factors when choosing which type of transplant is best for you.
+Your healthcare provider will consider many factors when choosing which type of transplant is best for you.
 These include your disease, other treatments you’ve had, and your overall health.
-Your doctor will talk with you about these things in detail.
+Your healthcare provider will talk with you about these things in detail.

 When it’s time for your transplant, the donor stem cells will be infused (put) into your body through a tunneled catheter.
 A tunneled catheter is a thin tube put into your upper chest.
 It’s a type of central venous catheter (CVC).
 You’ll learn more about tunneled catheters in the section “What to Expect While You’re in the Hospital.”

 The stem cells may be infused from a bag, like a blood transfusion, or pushed from a large syringe into your tunneled catheter.
 This will be done in your hospital room.